MapsPeople/docs/src/cms/index.md

 You can also modify your App User Roles from within these pages.

-1. "Edit Role" - Edit settings pertaining to one specific App User Role.
+1. "Edit Role".
+Edit settings pertaining to one specific App User Role.
 1. The names of your App User Roles.
 1. "Add App User Role" - Create a new App User Role.